Absentee & 1-Stop Early Voting Information

-A voter may request a ballot to be mailed during an election by requesting an absentee-by-mail ballot on the required State Board of Elections Absentee-by-mail request form (PDF).
+A voter may request a ballot to be mailed during an election by requesting an absentee-by-mail ballot on the required State Absentee Ballot Request Form (PDF).
 The request has to be signed by the voter or a near relative of the voter requesting the ballot.

-A Power of Attorney is not allowed by law to sign for the voter.
-The voter needs to make his/her mark or signature on the request.
-Once the request is received, it will be processed and your ballot will be mailed.
+By law, a Power of Attorney is not allowed to sign for the voter.
+The voter must make his/her mark or signature on the request.
+Once the request is received, it will be processed and the ballot will be mailed.

-Voters should be cautious to allow adequate time for the passage of their request and ballot through the mail.
-The Board of Elections will begin mailing ballots 50 days prior to Election Day for Primaries and General Elections and 30 days prior for municipal elections.
-Again, it is in the best interest of the voter to submit a request for an Absentee-by-mail ballot as early as possible.
+Voters should be cautious to allow adequate time for the request to be processed and the ballot to be mailed.
+The Board of Elections will begin mailing ballots 50 days prior to Election Day for Primaries and General Elections and 30 days prior to Municipal Elections.
+Again, it is in the best interest of the voter to submit a request for an absentee-by-mail ballot as early as possible.

 Military/Overseas Voters can go to the Federal Voting Assistance Program website to access the proper form for requesting absentee voting materials.
 Requests are only good for one calendar year.
-View more information on the Federal Voting Assistance Program website or the North Carolina State Board of Elections website.
-Access the federal postcard application form (PDF).
+Access the Federal Postcard Application form (PDF) here.

-Access the absentee by-mail ballot request Form (PDF).
-Only valid form/method for requesting absentee ballots to be mailed.
-Note that absentee ballot requests are valid only for the election requested and valid for one calendar year.
+The only valid form/method for requesting absentee ballots is by mail.
+Note that absentee ballot requests are valid only for the election requested and only for one calendar year.

 One-Stop Absentee Voting (Early Voting)

-One-Stop Absentee voting (Early Voting) is in-person voting and is available beginning the 3rd Wednesday before and ending at 1 p.m. on the last Saturday before Election Day.
-Times are determined by the Board of Elections and approved by the State Board of Elections before each election.
+One-Stop Absentee (Early) Voting is in-person voting and is available beginning the 3rd Wednesday before and ending at 1 p.m. on the last Saturday before Election Day.
+Times are determined by the County Board of Elections and approved by the State Board of Elections before each election.